 7 habits of unsuccessful departments

-Last week, Chuck Remsberg did an article — 7 habits of successful departments — that offered some excellent suggestions and best practices.
+In 7 habits of successful departments, Chuck Remsberg offers some excellent suggestions and best practices.
 Unfortunately, we sometimes see police leaders who end up doing the exact opposite of what one may call a best practice.
 So it seems fitting that we follow up with an article on unsuccessful departments.
-Without further delay — but with a respectful nod to Stephen Covey — here are seven characteristics of weak police agencies.
+Without further delay – but with a respectful nod to Stephen Covey – here are seven characteristics of weak police agencies.

 1. Serving the Wrong Customer

 The first customer of a police leader is the officer in the patrol car.
-If officers treated citizens the way some supervisors treat officers there would be complaints rolling in on a daily basis.
-Compassion, communication, respect within a department creates the same attitudes on the street.
-If you want cops who care about the citizens you need leaders who care for their cops.
+If officers treated citizens the way some supervisors treat officers there would be complaints rolling in daily.
+Compassion, communication and respect within a department create the same attitudes on the street.
+If you want cops who care about the citizens, you need leaders who care for their cops.

 2. Pretending to do Community Policing